 If you cannot return home and need care for several months or more, the palliative care team will talk to you and your carers about where you can receive ongoing care, such as a residential aged care facility.

 The federal, state and territory governments fund a range of palliative care services that are free in the public health system, whether you receive care at home, in a residential aged care facility, or in hospital (inpatient care).

 Sometimes you may need to pay part of the cost of care.
 Examples of extra costs include:

 - hiring specialised equipment for use at home

 - paying for medicines

-- paying an excess if you have health insurance that covers palliative care and you go to a private hospital
+- paying an excess if you have private health insurance that covers palliative care and you go to a private hospital

 - paying for complementary therapies, such as massage therapy and acupuncture.

 This information is reviewed by